-The ASTs at the facility receive product by common carrier via tank truck.
+The diesel fuel and gasoline ASTs receive product by common carrier via tanker truck.
 Typically, product is delivered by a 2,800 to 3,000-gallon tanker truck which pumps at a rate of 60 to 80 gallons per minute.
-The 55-gallon drums of hydraulic and motor oil are delivered to the facility in sealed containers by flatbed trailers.
+Lubricating, hydraulic and transmission oil is delivered to the facility in sealed containers by a flat-bed trailer.

 The facility is generally open all day, year round.
 Rutgers personnel from Environmental Health and Safety can be reached at all times to respond to an incident regarding the oil storage areas.